bonilab/PSU-CIDD-MaSim-Support/README.md

 The main repository for the simulation can be found at [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation)

+## Included Tools

+`validateraster` - Verify that the ASC rasters on the given path have the same layout.

 ### Dependencies

-The following dependencies need to be installed for all of the scripts to operate and can be installed indivdiually via `pip install`:
+The following dependencies need to be installed for all of the scripts to operate and can be installed individually via `pip install`:

 - jenkspy: https://pypi.org/project/jenkspy/
 - numpy : https://pypi.org/project/numpy/

-Or, all the dependencies can be installed via `pip install`:
+Or, all the dependencies can be installed via `pip install` using the `Python/requirements.txt` file:

 ```bash
 pip install -r requirements.txt